forresil/golang/README.md

 # golang
 Some Go Projects

-Here are some of my GO projects
+Here are some of my GO projects powered by eclipse Che!